 Due to Buffett’s overwhelming success and popularity, the work of other value managers becomes relatively unknown beyond the value camp.
+One investor in particular; a staunch practioner of Graham’s version of defensive value investing and did not evolve into more of a qualitative investor like Buffett.

 Walter Schloss was one of the “superinvestors” that Buffett talked about in “The Superinvestors of Graham and Doddsville”, a paragraph taken from the essay briefly describes his approach to investing: